codeboxrcodehub/cbxwpbookmark/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.9.7 =
+* [fixed] Frontend delete all bookmarks was not clearing the bookmarks display but was deleting properly. https://wordpress.org/support/topic/delete-all-bug/

 = 1.9.6 =
 * [updated] Category order and order by display changed for bookmark modal screen, new hooks